pramnora/NodeJS/README.md

 [CTRL]+[C], twice (to quit running node)
 exit              (to quit running DOS)

-npm install (creates a [package.json] file which lists all installed packages for a particular app. to work)
+npm init (creates a [package.json] file which lists all installed packages for a particular app. to work)
-npm install packageName  (both downloads/and, installs that partciular package name: ExpressJS/-etc.)
+npm install packageName  (both downloads/and, installs that particular package name: ExpressJS/-etc.)

 ## Links...